plgd-dev/doc/content/en/docs/services/snippet-service/snippet-service.md

 ## Overview

 Designed to meet the needs of modern device management, the Snippet Service allows users to define configurations that specify desired device settings.
-These configurations are applied seamlessly in response to changes events in resources.
+These configurations are applied seamlessly in response to changes in events in resources.

 ## Key Features